Financial-ML/Deep-Market-1/README.md

 ### Overview

-In Deep Market 1 we develop deep learning Algorithm for time series prediction specifically for finance data and apply it in forex Market.
+In Deep Market-1 we develop deep learning Algorithm for time series prediction specifically for finance data and apply it in forex Market.

 # Analyzer Components